 Did you know you can’t just post the same messages on every social media platform?
 Instead, you must modify content to match the requirements and best practices for each individual platform.

-LinkedIN is like the boardroom
+- LinkedIn is like the boardroom

-Facebook is like a backyard bar-b-que
+- Facebook is like a backyard bar-b-que

-Twitter is like a cocktail party — the heels are higher and shorter skirts.
+- Twitter is like a cocktail party — the heels are higher and shorter skirts

-Now, I’m not sure this is accurate, but it’s interesting.
+Now, I’m not sure these analogies are totally accurate, but they’re interesting.
 In fact, I have more success on Twitter (the cocktail party) than Facebook.
-But, LinkedIN is my best social network.
-So, take this characterization with a grain of salt.
+But, LinkedIn is my best social network.
+So, take these characterizations with a grain of salt.

 Where’s my target market?